qeda/qeda/README.md

 Attention
 =========

 **The project is under active development.
-Not recommended for use yet.**
+Not recommended for use in production yet.**

 Installation
 ============